rebelsky/csc207c/_readings/iterators.md

 on anonymous iterators is closely based on a section in [the reading on anonymous inner classes from the fall 2014 version of CSC 207](https://www.cs.grinnell.edu/~rebelsky/Courses/CSC207/2014F/readings/anonymous-inner-classes.html).

+The self checks were added in Spring 2024.